 IOS Medical

-Staff Orthopedic Surgeons as team physicians for universities and high schools in the
+Staff Orthopedic Surgeons as team physicians for universities and high

 area.
-As team physicians they work closely with the athletic trainers in the area
+As team physicians they work closely with the athletic trainers in the

 in preventive and sports medicine treatment modalities.